alinnman/celestial-navigation/WORKFLOW.md

 See **yellow markers** in picture below.<br><br>
 *The sight reduction can be illustrated with a simple drawing of two circles on a sphere, with a divider, and then finding the intersections.
-The radius of the circles correspond to the measured altitude of the celestial object*
+The radius of the circles correspond to the measured altitude of the celestial object.*
 <br><br>
 ![Intersection of small circles.](pics/globe-intersect.png "Intersection of small circles.")
 <br><br>